Luis-Sorto/Flutter-demo-app/README.md

 **iOS**
-This link might work but it's very hard to by pass iOS security to distribute the app link will work until 06/10/2024
+This link might work but it's very hard to bypass iOS security to distribute the app without a developper account, certificates & provisioning profileslink will work until 06/10/2024 but might failed to install, also won't have latest updates
 - [Direct download](https://ioair.link/u83vhr)